mkhululincube/javascript-building-blocks-tutorial/README.md

 Key concepts

-> Javascript is case sesensitive
+> Javascript is case sensitive

+> Since JavaScript is mainly used for web products, it is highly recommended to know HTML and CSS beforehand, so it becomes easier to develop things, Not necessary

 ````
 var name = "Mkhululi"